 - Leigh necrotizing encephalopathy due to pyruvate carboxylase deficiency

 - Leigh syndrome due to pyruvate carboxylase deficiency

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Pyruvate carboxylase deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Pyruvate carboxylase deficiency.
 Click on the link to view a sample search on this topic.

 - Huntsman RJ, Sinclair DB, Bhargava R, Chan A. Atypical presentations of Leigh syndrome: A case series and review.
 Pediatr Neurol 2005;32:334-340.